danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 Software, systems or container names created or provided by customers, such as configuration settings, Azure Resource Names: Account Name (ADL), VM Name, Cluster DNS Name (HDInsight), SQL Server and Database Name, Global Database Account Name (CosmosDB), Machine or Agent Name, Storage Account Name, Service Name, Form Name, Batch Job Name; Job Query Name, ARM-level objects; Collection Name (CosmosD)
 ```

-The default value of this id will be `Microsoft.Default`, and all existing data at time of feature enablement will be backfilled with the default value.
-The path `<baseurl>/partitions/Microsoft.Default` will route to `<baseurl>/`.
+There will be no default value since enabling the feature while storage is present will not be supported.

 # Partition API DICOM Operations